-Students who wish to graduate with Honors in Philosophy must complete all of the requirements for the major, as well as successfully complete a senior honors essay or senior thesis.
-A high grade point average (GPA) does not lead to Honors in Philosophy.
+NOTE: A high grade point average does not lead to Honors in Philosophy.
 Latin honors (summa, magna and cum) do depend on GPA, but they are judged independently of departmental honors, except that the university will not grant a summa cum laude degree unless a student also graduates with departmental honors.

 THE HONORS PROCESS

 Students will normally sign up for the Senior Honors Thesis or Senior Honors Essay in the Fall of their senior year after meeting with the Philosophy Department Honors advisor and securing a Faculty Supervisor.
 Students are encouraged to begin planning Honors projects in the Spring of their junior year; this includes identifying potential supervisors and discussing the possibility of working with them.
 Students will be given two course credits, one each semester, for writing a thesis and one course credit for writing the essay.
 In order to get course credit for the essay students must do roughly the same amount of work that they would do for an independent study course.